 At Malvern St James we recognise that the first stage of a girl's education sets the scene for her enthusiasm, confidence, happiness and courage in her subsequent school years.
-Because of this, we are committed to providing a bespoke Early Years experience, working in collaboration with parents and starting to provide outstanding care, exciting learning opportunities and the opportunity to develop life-skills which will underpin a fulfilling educational journey.
+Because of this, we are committed to providing a bespoke Early Years' experience, working in collaboration with parents and starting to provide outstanding care, exciting learning opportunities and the opportunity to develop life-skills which will underpin a fulfilling educational journey.

 Authorised by Resolution of the School Council

-Signature
+Signature g.v.

-g-v

-Date 24 August 2020 Reviewed out of Committee
+Date 30 June 2021

-Effective date of the Policy 24 August 2020
+Effective date of the Policy 30 June 2021

-Review date May 2021
+Review date August 2021 (because of Government changes)